 No, your spices aren’t going to go bad.
 They don’t spoil like a bowl of potato salad in the hot sun at a backyard budget wedding.
 But they do weaken over time, so you need to replace them periodically.
 So, in that sense of the phrase “going bad” you do need to toss them in the trash.

 You’ll need to replace all of your spices and herbs every year, if you’re going to take this to the level of a high powered chef.
 Most home “chefs” don’t, however.
-For those who are cooking at home for family and friends, tossing the contents of your spice cabinet can be done a lot less often.
+For those who are cooking at home for family and friends, tossing the contents of your spice cabinet or spice rack can be done a lot less often.

 How Long Spices Last?